aquiliz/tour-master-keycloak/README.md

 ### Tour Master (with Keycloak) ###

-Tour Master is a Java/Spring - based, cloud-native app for managing short-lasted touristic tours.
+Tour Master is a Spring - based app for managing short-lasted touristic tours.
 It uses a PostgreSQL relational database and Keycloak as identity and access manager.